-- Students from all countries can apply to the BDMA Master Programme. - Students must have been awarded a Bachelor's degree (i.e., the equivalent of minimum 180 ECTS), from an accredited university (listed in the IAU's List of Universities of the World or in some of three top university rankings Shanghai, QS and Times). - In the case your university is not in the drop-down list of the application form, you should send proof of quality about your university to bdma_admissions@cs.ulb.ac.be).
+- Students from all countries can apply to the BDMA Master Programme. - Students must have been awarded a Bachelor's degree (i.e., the equivalent of minimum 180 ECTS), from an accredited university (listed in the IAU's List of Universities of the World or in some of three top university rankings Shanghai, QS and Times). - In the case your university is not in the drop-down list of the application form, you should send proof of quality about your university to bdma\admissions@cs.ulb.ac.be).
 Such quality proofs might be: educational agreements with universities in the consortium, external rankings (not elaborated by the university and of undoubtedly reliability), etc. The consortium will evaluate each case and communicate as soon as possible if the university is accepted in the list.
 Without such positive from the consortium, students whose university is not in the list are not eligible to apply. - In the case that the applicant has not yet obtained his/her bachelor degree at the time of application deadline, he/she may nevertheless apply to the program.
 In this case, if he/she is accepted, the acceptance will be conditional.
 As rule of thumb, non-finished applicants must accredit the final degree according to the dates specified on the web page Also, check the instructions how to fill the Excel file in Section 6.1. - Students applying for a scholarship must upload proof of obtained bachelor degree no later than the dates specified on the web page.
-In the case you are not able to obtain the degree before the specified deadline, you should contact the admission center (at bdma_admissions@cs.ulb.ac.be) for further assistance.
-Notice that the possible extension of this deadline depends on your country of origin and the period needed for obtaining the visa for the destination country. - Non-native English Students must be able to demonstrate proficiency in English by means of an internationally recognized test (see Section 6.1.5 Table 1) equivalent to level B2 in the CEFR (Common European Framework of Reference for Languages) or with the proof that they have followed at least one of the previous level(s) of studies in English. - Be aware that you can apply to more than one Erasmus Mundus scholarships, but no more than three.
-If you apply to more than three Erasmus Mundus scholarships you will be automatically excluded from all of them. - The Erasmus+ program distinguishes students who are nationals or residents of Programme countries and Partner countries.
+In the case you are not able to obtain the degree before the specified deadline, you should contact the admission center (at bdma\admissions@cs.ulb.ac.be) for further assistance.
+Notice that the possible extension of this deadline depends on your country of origin and the period needed for obtaining the visa for the destination country. - Non-native English Students must be able to demonstrate proficiency in English by means of an internationally recognized test (see Section 6.1.5 Table 1) equivalent to level B2 in the CEFR (Common European Framework of Reference for Languages) or with the proof that they have followed at least one of the previous level(s) of studies in English. - There is no formal restriction in the number of applications a student might submit.
+We generally recommend to potential applicants to choose carefully the master courses on the basis of the preconditions/selection criteria described on the websites of the respective EMJMDs.
+It is important to know that students who have already obtained an Erasmus Mundus Joint programme scholarship are not eligible to apply for an additional scholarship under the same programme. - The Erasmus+ program distinguishes students who are nationals or residents of Programme countries and Partner countries.

-- Programme countries students are:
+Programme countries students are:

-- Students who are nationals of one of the 28 EU Member States: Germany, Austria, Belgium, Denmark, Spain, Finland, France, Greece, Ireland, Slovakia, Slovenia, Italy, Luxembourg, the Netherlands, Portugal, UK, Sweden, Bulgaria, Malta, Poland, Czech Republic, Cyprus, Estonia, Hungary, Latvia, Lithuania, Romania, and Croatia. - Students who are nationals or residents of one of the following countries: Iceland, Liechtenstein, Norway, Turkey, Former Yugoslav Republic of Macedonia (FYRoM) and Serbia. - Students who have resided or carried out their main activities (studies, work, etc.) for more than 12 months over the past five years (counted backward starting from the end of February following the official deadline for application to the master) in any of the above countries.
-For applicants applying for student intake in 2020, this is the period from December 16, 2014 to December 15, 2019. - Students of Partner Countries are all other students.
+- \ Students who are nationals of one of the 28 EU Member States: Germany, Austria, Belgium, Denmark, Spain, Finland, France, Greece, Ireland, Slovakia, Slovenia, Italy, Luxembourg, the Netherlands, Portugal, UK, Sweden, Bulgaria, Malta, Poland, Czech Republic, Cyprus, Estonia, Hungary, Latvia, Lithuania, Romania, and Croatia. - \ Students who are nationals or residents of one of the following countries: Iceland, Liechtenstein, Norway, Turkey, Former Yugoslav Republic of Macedonia (FYRoM) and Serbia. - \ Students who have resided or carried out their main activities (studies, work, etc.) for more than 12 months over the past five years (counted backward starting from the official deadline for scholarship application to the master) in any of the above countries.

+- Students of Partner Countries are all other students.